icebearwillhuntthemdown/TIL-Today-I-Learnt/☕Java/OOP.md

   * hence, commonly used in constructors and setters, but optional in getters
   * this() is used to call another constructor in the current class

-❗ Super and This can be used anywhere in a class except static areas ❗ super() and this() cannot be used together in the same constructor.
+❗ Super and This can be used anywhere in a class except static areas.
+❗ super() and this() cannot be used together in the same constructor.